Hasatori/full-stack-template-frontend-react/README.md

   * O2 - Github, Google, Facebook
 ### User login
   * email + password
   * email + password + two-factor code.
-Two-factor can be set once user is logged in.
+Two-factor can be set once the user is logged in.
   * email + password + recovery code.
 In case two factor code can not be used.
   * O2 authentication - Github, Google, Facebook
   * O2 authentication + two-factor.
 Two-factor can be set once user is logged in
 ### Forgotten password
-   * Password change request is send on email
+   * Password change request is sent by email
 ### Account management
   * profile picture, email, username update.
-If email is updated the change has to be approved from new email - otherwise email will not be updated
+If an email is updated the change has to be approved from the new email - otherwise, email will not be updated
   * password change
   * cancel account